 My niece runs Waterland Event Hire and Site Services.
 Starting out in business in 2014, Waterland used a small agency to build their website.
 It was built using Avada.
 Over the last few years I’ve been helping my niece to optimise the Waterland Event Hire and Site Services website so that it ranks highly in their operating locale: East Yorkshire.

-In our post: In praise of the WordPress block theme: Ollie Pro we highlighted a test we had done to recreate the homepage of my niece’s website: Waterland Event Hire and Site Services using Ollie Pro.
+In our post: In praise of the WordPress block theme: Ollie Pro we highlighted a test we did to recreate the homepage of my niece’s website: Waterland Event Hire and Site Services using Ollie Pro.

 Waterland Event Hire and Site Services front page